PUT AWAY THE REMAINS OF THE OLD MAN￼

-This is why many born again believers today are still thinking, speaking, acting, walking or operating as though they are still slaves of sin, having their inherited sinful, selfish and corrupt nature.
+That is why many born-again believers today are still thinking, speaking, acting, walking, or operating as though they are still slaves of sin, having their inherited sinful, selfish, and corrupt nature.

 Friend, when you are diligent in putting away the remains of the old man in your soul by yielding your will to God, renewing your mind according to Christ’s teachings, and letting the Holy Spirit control your emotions; the repulsive stench of the old man will cease to ooze out of your life, conduct or character.

 Arise and get to work now – identifying and putting off “self” (the remains of the old man) in your will, mind, and emotions.

 Colossians 3:8-10 – RSV

 8 But now put them all away: anger, wrath, malice, slander, and foul talk from your mouth.

 9 Do not lie to one another, seeing that you have put off the old nature with its practices